 10. Closure of Pits.
-(3-18-22)
+(3-29-12)

-- a.
-The owner or operator shall remove all liquids from the pit-prior to before closure and dispose of them at an appropriate facility or reuse them at a different location.
-If the nature of the fluids has substantially altered during their use, then the fluids must be sampled and tested to determine which disposal facility can accept them. - (3-18-22)( - b.
+a.
+The owner or operator shall remove all liquids from the pit prior to closure and dispose of them at an appropriate facility or reuse them at a different location.
+If the nature of the fluids has substantially altered during their use, then the fluids must be sampled and tested to determine which disposal facility can accept them.
+(3-29-12)

+- b.
 Any solids that have been accumulated in the bottom of the pit will be tested to determine which disposal facility can accept the material.
 The solid material and liner will then be removed and disposed of at an appropriate facility.

-(3-18-22)() - c.
+(3-29-12) - c.
 The owner or operator must notify the Department at least forty-eight (48) hours prior to removal of the pit liner so an inspection may be conducted.
-(3-18-22) - d.
+(3-29-12) - d.
 The pit foundation will be inspected for signs of leakage.
-If evidence of leakage is observed, the owner or operator must contact the Department and-the IDEQ within twenty-four (24) hours and report the type of fluids released and the estimated extent of release.
-The owner or operator must then remediate the site in conformance with the applicable standards administered by IDEQ in IDAPA 58.01.02," Water Quality Standards," Sections 850 through 852. - e.
-After addressing any pit leakage concerns, the owner or operator shall-perform the activities described in Subsections 510.04 through 510.08 of these rules undertake surface reclamation activities as provided for in Section 510 of these rules. - 11.
+If evidence of leakage is observed, the owner or operator must contact the Department and the IDEQ within twenty-four (24) hours and report the type of fluids released and the estimated extent of release.
+The owner or operator must then remediate the site in conformance with the applicable standards administered by IDEQ in IDAPA 58.01.02," Water Quality Standards," Sections 850 through 852.
+(3-29-12) - e.
+After addressing any pit leakage concerns, the owner or operator shall perform the activities described in Subsections 510.04 through 510.08 of these rules.
+(4-11-15) - 11.
 Condemnation Due to Improper Impoundment.
-The Department shall have authority to condemn any may order the owner or operator of a pit that does not properly impound fluids and order the under this rule to disposal dispose of such fluids in conformance with IDAPA 58.01.16, "Wastewater Rules," and other applicable rules.
+The Department shall have authority to condemn any pit that does not properly impound fluids and order the disposal of such fluids in conformance with IDAPA 58.01.16, "Wastewater Rules," and other applicable rules.
+(3-29-12)